Featured

 Yes, and…

 Regular Medicare requires us to have a brick-n-mortar practice address/office that is not your home address.
-You have to be able to see Medicare recipients in person and your home is not acceptable (and after the PHE ends, you will be required to see them in person periodically; how often will depend on how the rules change by then).
+You have to be able to see Medicare recipients in person and your home is not acceptable (and after the PHE ends, you will be required to see them in person periodically; how often will depend on how the rules change).
 These are CMS rules and regulations that apply nationwide.

 Your billing, correspondence, and notification addresses can be your home address.
+Your practice address must be a real office.

 The question I received recently also indicated the clinician might apply to commercial insurance panels.
 Here’s information related to that and Medicare: